TimCol/TimCollins.me/_posts/2018-05-20-Solid-State.md

 ## Notes

-Guessing the default creds for the remote admin tool was pure luck, a sensible next step would have been searching for JAMES exploits. ```searchsploit apache james``` shows us a python exploit https://www.exploit-db.com/exploits/35513/ We did't have the requisite authenticated user at that moment, but reading through the exploit would have also given us the default creds "root" "root".
+Guessing the default creds for the remote admin tool was pure luck, a sensible next step would have been searching for JAMES exploits. ```searchsploit apache james``` shows us a python exploit https://www.exploit-db.com/exploits/35513/.
+We didn't have the requisite authenticated user at that point, but reading through the exploit would have given us the default creds "root" "root".